All kinds of different roads can lead to the White House.

 At least the pay is amazing, right?
-The annual salary for our President is $400,000 dollars annually with another $169,000 in expense, travel, and leisure accounts.
+The annual salary for our President is $400,000 dollars annually with another $169,000 for expenses, travel, and leisure accounts.
 So, $569,000 each year for the most stressful job in the country.
 In comparison, the league minimum for the National Hockey League is $550,000.
 That means if you’re good enough to warm the bench in the NHL, you’d be making presidential money.

-Teddy Roosevelt: Rancher.
+Teddy Roosevelt: Rancher

-Presidential experience gained: Cutting losses.
+Presidential experience gained: cutting losses.
 Sometimes things don’t go as planned.
 It’s important to know when to get over your pride and get out while you can.

-Harry S. Truman: Haberdasher.
+Harry S. Truman: Haberdasher

 No one on this list had a more fun title.
 Truman was a man of many interests and talents.
 He was an excellent piano player and considered pursuing a career as a concert pianist.
 He also was a military man.
 But once he was out of the military, he opened a haberdashery with his friend, Eddie Jacobson.
 The store sold men’s clothing and accessories and helped him stay in touch with old military buddies as well as establish himself as a person of influence in the local community.

-Presidential experience gained: Schmoozing.
+Presidential experience gained: schmoozing.
 The haberdashery was not a big success, but Truman used it as a platform to gain political influence in the town and connect with other important people.
 Everyone wears socks it seems.

-John F. Kennedy: Journalist.
+John F. Kennedy: Journalist

-After his time in the Navy, J.F.K. worked as a special reporter for Hearst newspapers.
+After his time in the Navy, J.F.K. worked as a special reporter for Hearst Newspapers.
 His father landed him the gig to keep him in the public eye after his military heroics in the South Pacific, hoping it would lead to a political career.
 He didn’t have to wait long.
 J.F.K. only worked as a journalist for a few months before landing a seat in the Massachusetts House of Representatives.

-Jimmy Carter: Peanut farmer.
+Jimmy Carter: Peanut farmer

-Ronald Reagan: Actor.
+Ronald Reagan: Actor

 Before he became America’s leading man in 1980, Ronald Reagan had carved out a long and successful career on the big screen.
-Playing in movies like Knute Rockne All American and King’s Row, he was a likeable actor best known for playing secondary roles.
+Playing in movies like “Knute Rockne, All American” and “King’s Row,” he was a likable actor best known for playing secondary roles.

-George W. Bush: Sports team owner.
+George W. Bush: Sports team owner

-Presidential experience gained: Political maneuvering.
+Presidential experience gained: political maneuvering.
 Even though the Rangers didn’t make the playoffs during Bush’s stint as owner, he was able to push through the stadium bill and get the land he needed.
 It even included a tax increase.